sanskrit/raw_etexts_english/blogs/manasataramgini/2010-03-16_experience-phenomenal-and-accessional.md

 +++
-title = "Experience: phenomenal andxa0accessional"
+title = "Experience: phenomenal and accessional"

 +++
 ST said that after seeing the presence of vaivasvata she wanted to widen